 Being one of the most fascinating cities in Europe, Vienna is known for its culture, style, architecture, and art of course.
 Located on the banks of the Danube river, the city brings the perfect opportunity for you to explore architectural gems and much more.
-And in monsoon, Vienna looks its beauty best.
+And in winter, Vienna looks its beauty best.
 This list here is all you need to plan to explore the best places to visit In Vienna.

 Better known as the Imperial Palace, the Hofburg used to be the seat of power of the rulers during the Habsburg regime.
 Today it serves as the residence of the President of Austria.
 Adorned with cafes, restaurants, and parks, this place transports you to a piece of history.
 You will find the famous Spanish Riding School here as well.
 Shall you be interested in digging dip into the history, visit the museums and the congress center here is among the best things to do in Vienna.

 Designed and built by Friedrich von Schmidt in between 1872 and 1883, the Vienna City Hall takes pride in having a neo-Gothic structure.
 Your Vienna sightseeing literally remains incomplete without visiting this iconic landmark.
 Allow yourself to experience the glamor of the stateroom here.
 If you are visiting Vienna in May, you might get a chance to see the Life Ball which usually happens in that month.
 Other balls are organized and put on exhibition in between November and December.